 Net cash provided by investing activities was \$21.2 million during the three months ended March 31, 2016.
-Net cash provided by investing activities primarily consisted of \$28.5 million of proceeds from sales and maturities of investments, proceeds from the gain of investment in Verinata (described below), partially offset by purchases of investments of \$8.5 million, and capital expenditures of \$1.1 million.
+Net cash provided by investing activities primarily consisted of \$28.5 million of proceeds from sales and maturities of investments, partially offset by purchases of investments of \$8.5 million and capital expenditures of \$1.1 million.